Crock Pot Cheeseburger French Fries with Special Sauce is a reimagined, totally tasty take on classic burgers and fries!

 How to Make This Recipe

-Start by cooking the beef topping.
-In a 6 quart crock pot combine ground beef, chopped onion, beef broth, apple cider vinegar, brown sugar, worcestershire sauce (I like Lea & Perrins) and gluten free Tamari or soy sauce (dish will not be GF if using soy sauce), plus lots of salt and pepper.
+To a 6-quart crock pot add ground beef, chopped onion, beef broth, apple cider vinegar, brown sugar, worcestershire sauce, and gluten free Tamari (or soy sauce if you’re not GF), plus lots of salt and pepper.

 Place a lid on top then cook on high for 4 hours, breaking the meat up 3 times with a spatula as it cooks.
-Feel free to cook the meat on a weekend then use all week – it keeps really well in its cooking juices in the fridge.
+Feel free to cook the meat ahead of time, as it keeps very well in its cooking juices in the fridge.

-By the way, I wouldn’t go any lower in fat than 85/15 as the extra fat in the beef renders the meat super, super tender and luscious.
-80/20 would work great too!
+I don’t recommend going lower in fat than 85/15, as the extra fat in the beef renders it extremely tender and flavorful in the slow cooker.
+80/20 works great too!

 Crock-Pot-Cheeseburger-French-Fries-iowagirleats-04